Encouragement For Teens Is Critical… One Reason Is That Of Peer Pressure!

 - I see that you have a lot of inner strengths.

-- You are diligent by the way you manage your time.
+- Diligent by the way you manage your time.

-- You can achieve anything you desire with God’s help.
+- Can achieve anything you desire with God’s help.

 - You make being proud of your parent!